thosgood/this-weeks-finds/markdown/51-100/week081.md

 the 300 EeV cosmic rays?, preprint available as [astro-ph/9605006](http://xxx.lanl.gov/abs/astro-ph/9605006).

-In 1994, folks at the Fly\'s Eye air shower detector in Utah observed a cosmic ray whose energy was about 320 EeV.
-In case you forget what an EeV is, it\'s a unit of energy equal to a billion GeV, and a Gev is equal to a billion ev (electron volts).
+In 1994, folks at the Fly's Eye air shower detector in Utah observed a cosmic ray whose energy was about 320 EeV.
+In case you forget what an EeV is, it's a unit of energy equal to a billion GeV, and a Gev is equal to a billion ev (electron volts).
 Current particle accelerators routinely particles with energies about a hundred GeV, but a few hundred *EeV* is a whole different story!
-That\'s about 50 joules, the energy of a one-kilogram mass moving at 10 meters/second, all packed in one particle!
+That's about 50 joules, the energy of a one-kilogram mass moving at 10 meters/second, all packed in one particle!

 Nobody knows what would produce cosmic rays of this energy.
-To make the puzzle more mysterious, this energy is above the Greisen-Zatsepin- Kuz\'min (or GZK) cutoff for cosmic rays produced at moderate extragalactic distances (30 megaparsecs).
+To make the puzzle more mysterious, this energy is above the Greisen-Zatsepin- Kuz'min (or GZK) cutoff for cosmic rays produced at moderate extragalactic distances (30 megaparsecs).
 The idea of the GZK cutoff is that particles of extremely high energies whizzing through space would interact significantly with the cosmic microwave background radiation,